slsu0424/COVID19-Drug-Therapies/02-Deployment/Deployment.md

 1. [State Drug Utilization Database](https://www.medicaid.gov/medicaid/prescription-drugs/state-drug-utilization-data/index.html) (SDUD) - This data represents covered outpatient drugs paid for by state Medicaid agencies.
 We will be using this data to analyze drug prescription rends between the years 2018-2020.

-      Navigate to the year of interest (i.e., 2018) and download the data.
+      Navigate to the year of interest (i.e., 2018) and download the data to your local machine.

       ![SDUD](./media/SDUD.png)